UNC-Libraries/SCTS-Documentation/Born Digital.md

 **Regarding obsolete file formats:**

 ```
-<p>Digital files in this collection may contain file formats that
-users might find difficult to access.
+<p>Digital files in this collection may contain file formats that users might find difficult to access.
 For guidance on accessing these
 files, please email wilsonlibrary@unc.edu.</>
 ```

-**Regarding Items Separated:**
+**Items Separated:**

-- List the digital folder number range.
+- List the digital folder number range (DF-70000/1-12).

-## At the file level:
+### At the file level:

 **Regarding media that has been retained but not ingested into CDR because it was unreadable with current technology:**

 ```
 <p>Storage media was inaccessible in MONTH YEAR.
-If you would like to inquire about this item,
-please email wilsonlibrary@unc.edu</p>
+If you would like to inquire about this item, please email wilsonlibrary@unc.edu</p>
 ```

 **Regarding media that has been retained per curator but not ingested into CDR:**

 ```
-<p>This file includes media that has been retained
-for its visual artifactual value.</p>
+<p>This file includes media that has been retained for its visual artifactual value.</p>
 ```

 **Regarding the creation of access files:**